- Wander the quiet, blue-painted streets of Chefchaouen

 - Visit the Hassan II Mosque and the world's tallest minaret in Casablanca

-|Day 8||Marrakech: Exploring the Red City||Marrakech|
+|Day 8||Marrakesh: Exploring the Red City||Marrakesh|

-Though non-muslims are not permitted to enter, the Grand Mosque is still worth a visit.
+Though non-Muslims are not permitted to enter, the Grand Mosque is still worth a visit.
 From there, explore the nearby kasbah (old fortification) and tour the garden, museum, and some of the old prison cells.
 Follow a path outside of the city walls to Hotel Atlas and climb to the rooftop to enjoy a panoramic view of the Blue City.
 Or, follow the street east to pass over the Ras el Ma Spring and ascend the path (20-30 minutes) until you reach the abandoned white Spanish Mosque.
 Enjoy one last view over Chefchaouen as the sun sets behind the mountains.

 Hike duration: 2-3 hours

 Day 2: Transfer to Fes via Volubilis & Meknes